VitaliiaPalchei/qa-portfolio/3_Manual_Testing /Test_Cases/2_Product_Browsing_Test_Cases.md

 **Precondition:**
  Product is in stock.
+ The user is not required to be logged in (guest checkout supported).

 **Steps:**
-1. Open a product PDP.
+1. Open the website homepage.
+2. Click on any product category from the main menu.
+3. Select an in-stock product by clicking on the product name or product image.
-2. Click the Add to Cart button.
+4. Click the Add to Cart button.

 **Expected Result:**
 - Product is added to the cart.